 Remembering the boy Stewart was and investigating the man he became, Wren finds herself wondering, did she even know this person who she once considered an extension of herself?
 Can you ever actually know anyone?
 How well does she really know herself?

 Through laughter and tears, Nora Zelevansky’s Competitive Grieving shines a light on the universal struggle to grieve amidst the noise, to love with a broken heart and to truly know someone who is gone forever.

-Best May Books — Entertainment Weekly
+Best May Books and a "Summer Books Special" pick — Entertainment Weekly

 "Zelevansky's quirky novel is a heartfelt look at a lifelong friendship and the impact of a friend's death, which can also open a door in one's heart to allow others in." — Library Journal

 "Nora Zelevansky...is back with Competitive Grieving, a charming novel about death." — "Best Summer Reads 2021," Pop Sugar

 "Written with humor and warmth, Nora Zelevansky's latest novel, Competitive Grieving, is a beautiful look at friendship, grief and self-discovery." — "A Novel Tackles Laughter and Loss," Lilith